solid/solidproject.org/pages/faqs.md

 Solid adds:
 * An identification system so that instead of having to sign in to everything with Google or Facebook you can sign in with your favourite Solid provider and you won't be tracked.
 * Ubiquitous sharing control so that you can share anything with anybody no matter which social media they happen to be part of.
-Solid
 * A sort of personal cloud storage or a A USB storage in the sky which is called a Pod.

 Solid overturns assumptions:
 * When you start a Solid app, instead of the app storing the data itself, it stores it on your Pod.
 When you use the app, you choose which app to use, and you choose which Pod to use with which app.
 <details>
 <summary><a>More details</a></summary>
 Solid is built on top of existing Web and Linked Data standards as much as possible.
 The core Solid specification relies on <a href="https://www.w3.org/TR/ldp/">LDP</a> and <a href="https://solid.github.io/specification/wac/">WAC</a> (<a href="https://github.com/solid/web-access-control-spec">WAC draft</a>, both being based on <a href="https://tools.ietf.org/html/rfc2616">HTTP</a> and <a href="https://www.w3.org/RDF/">RDF</a> vocabularies.
-Solid also uses <a href="https://www.w3.org/TR/sparql11-overview/">SPARQL</a> through HTTP PATCH queries.
+Solid also uses a subset of <a href="https://www.w3.org/TR/sparql11-overview/">SPARQL</a> UPDATE through HTTP PATCH queries.
 Identification in Solid is based on <a href="https://www.w3.org/2005/Incubator/webid/spec/tls/">WebID-TLS</a> and/or <a href="https://openid.net/connect/">OIDC</a>.
 </details>

 # Storage